 CT of the heart is the examination which uses radiation to create images of your body.
-Doctors may use it in multiple ways for diagnostics of the heart diseases.
-These usually include:
+Doctors may use it in multiple ways for diagnostics of

 - congenital heart diseases

 - heart tumors